 One thing many owners of 2002 – 2005 Dodge RAM pickups have in common is a broken thumb screw that holds the removable lid onto the truck’s fuse and relay box (also known as an IPM, or “Integrated Power Module”.)
-This thumb screw bolt is subject to unusually high rates of breakage, so there is a good chance that at some point in the life of the vehicle, owners will find themselves wishing they hadn’t over-tightened it, as finding a fuse box cover replacement bolt has been next to impossible.
+This thumb-screw bolt is subject to unusually high rates of breakage, so there is a good chance that at some point in the life of the vehicle, owners will find themselves wishing they had not over-tightened it, as finding a fuse box cover replacement bolt has been next to impossible.
 Until now.

 All TIPMs and IPMs come with an easy-open lid, or top cover, to make access to replace fuses and relays housed therein easy.
 While the later TIPM lids were designed to pop off and onto the base’s plastic hinge mounts, the early RAM IPMs instead used a plastic bolt to hold the cover in place.

 The original Chrysler TIPM thumbscrew had an overall shape and Allen-wrench socket daring owners and mechanics alike to over-tighten it.
 Moreover, its construction of injection-molded plastic grew more brittle over time, leading to breakage in a surprisingly high ratio of RAM vehicles.
 Moreover, it had unique stem ridges to ensure that it stayed attached to the lid.
 These ridges and the bolt’s unique length meant it could not be easily replaced if broken, and Chrysler has long since discontinued it as a replacement part.
 It was originally made of injection-molded plastic that can weaken over time when exposed to the high temperatures and temperature fluctuations of the engine compartment.